Nathan-Nesbitt/G2T/Notes/06 PHP_G2T_NN.md

 ```

 ### Global
-Globals are avalible at any point in the program.
+Globals are available at any point in the program.
 You can define a global with

 ```
 global $NathanAge = 10;